andersonrsoares/android-utils/README.md

 ```

-put in strings.xml for change labels
+put in strings.xml to change labels
 ```
  <string name="no_location_detected">
         No location detected.
 Make sure location is enabled on the device.